TarasyukV/sneaker-data-exploration/README.md

   `damaged * price`
   Estimates revenue lost due to damaged units.

-## DASHBOARD STRUCTURE
+## Dashboard Structure

-The interactive dashboard was designed to provide a clear overview of sneaker market performance, focusing on revenue generation, operational efficiency, and seasonal demand patterns.
+This interactive dashboard provides a comprehensive view of sneaker market performance over 10 years, focusing on revenue, operational efficiency, and seasonal demand.

-The dashboard consists of several key analytical components:

 ### KPI Section

-Three dynamic KPI cards summarize key performance indicators for the selected year:
+Three dynamic KPI cards summarize key metrics for the selected year:

-- **Total Revenue** with year-over-year comparison
+- Total Revenue with year-over-year comparison
-- **Average Price Trend**
+- Average Price Trend
-- **Total Production with Damage Rate**
+- Total Production with Damage Rate

-Each KPI reacts to the selected year parameter and highlights growth or decline using directional indicators.
+Each KPI updates automatically based on the selected year.

 ### Revenue Comparison Chart

-This chart compares **realized revenue** with **unrealized revenue** across the top-performing sneaker models.

-Unrealized revenue includes:
+Compares realized revenue with unrealized revenue for top-performing sneaker models, including:

-- revenue lost due to damaged units
+- Revenue lost due to damaged units
-- revenue tied in unsold inventory
+- Revenue tied in unsold inventory

-This visualization helps identify models where operational inefficiencies significantly impact profitability.
+This helps identify models where operational inefficiencies impact profitability.

 ### Seasonality Analysis

-A seasonal breakdown visualizes sales distribution across the four quarters of the year.

-This allows the identification of peak demand periods and potential seasonal trends in sneaker sales.
+Displays quarterly sales distribution to identify peak demand periods and seasonal trends.

 ### Top 10 Models Page

-A secondary dashboard highlights the **Top 10 sneaker models** based on revenue performance.
+Highlights the top 10 sneaker models based on revenue performance, filtered by above-average sales and below-average damage rates.

-The selection criteria include:

-- above-average sales percentage
-- below-average damage percentage

-This ensures that only **efficient and high-performing models** are highlighted.
+---

+## Dashboard Recommendations & Key Observations

+This dashboard is designed for **interactive exploration** of 10 years of sneaker sales data:

+- Use the year filter to compare trends, sales, and top brands across different years.
+- Track changes in average prices and sales volumes to identify growth or decline patterns.
+- Pay attention to damaged items to assess potential risks and operational issues.
+- Explore top-performing brands and models using dynamic sorting and filters.
+- Switch between years and categories to discover trends without relying on a single fixed insight.

+> The dashboard supports flexible, on-demand analysis rather than static conclusions, providing a practical tool for business decisions and trend evaluation.

 ## TOOLS USED